 You can also transfer the balance and deposit of your registered go card to another valid go card.

 You can transfer your balance and refundable deposit from your old card to your new card, if both cards are registered.

-Customers who not wish to register their go card should apply for a go card refund.
+Customers who do not wish to register their go cards should apply for a go card refund.

 Balance transfer options:

 - log in to your go card account

 - complete the go card guide to balance transfers and refunds form (PDF, 300KB)

 - you must use this option if your card expired more than 90 days ago, or you haven't used your card for more than 5 years (dormant cards).

 Balance transfers are usually completed within 10 business days.

 If you're unable to touch on or off, first check: